 This chic, spacious villa in Mallorca is a classic yet modern holiday home with breezy interiors that immediately bring about a sense of calm and relaxation.

+After months of working from home, DIY manicures and missed grooming appointments, most of us are in need of some serious pampering, be it a long, relaxing massage or a skin-soothing facial.
 To us, the ideal spa experience promotes a sense of wellbeing and relaxation.
 You want to feel at ease from the moment you walk in and hopefully feel lighter and uplifted upon leaving.
 Our curated selection of the most gorgeous spa interiors from around the world will have you wanting to book a long weekend away immediately.

 Designed by Woulfe is proud to be a Finalist for The British Homes Awards 2020 for our project in Doria Rd, Fulham, London.